apacheignite/documentation/basic-concepts/clients-vs-servers.md

 * connection with server was broken for some time, client is able to re-establish connection with server, but server already dropped client node since server did not receive client heartbeats
 * slow clients can be disconnected by server

 When client determines that it disconnected from cluster it assigns to a local node new ID and tries to reconnect to cluster.
-Note: this has side effect and 'id' property of local ClusterNode will change in case of client reconnection.
+Note: this has side effect and 'id' property of local `ClusterNode` will change in case of client reconnection.

-While client is in disconnected state and attempt to reconnect is in progress all Ignite API throws special exception: IgniteClientDisconnectedException, this exception provides future which will be completed when client finish reconnect (IgniteCache API throws CacheException which has IgniteClientDisconnectedException as its cause).
-This future also can be obtained using method IgniteCluster.clientReconnectFuture().
+While client is in disconnected state and attempt to reconnect is in progress all Ignite API throws special exception: `IgniteClientDisconnectedException`, this exception provides future which will be completed when client finish reconnect (`IgniteCache` API throws `CacheException` which has `IgniteClientDisconnectedException` as its cause).
+This future also can be obtained using method `IgniteCluster.clientReconnectFuture()`.

 Also there are special events for client reconnect (these events are local, i.e. they are fired only on client node):
 * EventType.EVT_CLIENT_NODE_DISCONNECTED
 * EventType.EVT_CLIENT_NODE_RECONNECTED

-Automatic reconnect can be disabled using 'clientReconnectDisabled' property on TcpDiscoverySpi, if reconnect is disabled then client node is stopped when client determines that it disconnected from cluster.
+Automatic reconnect can be disabled using 'clientReconnectDisabled' property on `TcpDiscoverySpi`, if reconnect is disabled then client node is stopped when client determines that it disconnected from cluster.

-Below are examples showing work with IgniteClientDisconnectedException.
+Below are examples showing work with `IgniteClientDisconnectedException`.
 [block:code]
 {
   "codes": [